You are here: Home > Social Welfare > Social welfare payments > Back to Education > Social welfare payments and the student grant

 • Be able to apply under the student grant scheme for a fee grant to cover the student contribution and course fees/field trip costs (where appropriate)

 • In general, retain secondary benefits like Rent Supplement.
-Note: If you are in receipt of Rent Supplement or Mortgage Interest Supplement and your income increases, you will be re-assessed for these benefits.
+Note: If you are in receipt of Rent Supplement and your income increases, you will be re-assessed for Rent Supplement.

 If you have a medical card, you are entitled to keep it while you are receiving BTEA.

-Option 2: Continue to get your One-Parent Family Payment, Disability Allowance, Invalidity Pension or Illness Benefit
+Option 2: Continue to get your One-Parent Family Payment, Jobseeker's Transitional payment, Disability Allowance, Invalidity Pension or Illness Benefit

-If you continue to get your One-Parent Family Payment, Disability Allowance, Invalidity Pension or Illness Benefit, you will:
+If you continue to get your One-Parent Family Payment, Jobseeker's Transitional payment, Disability Allowance, Invalidity Pension or Illness Benefit, you will:

 • Keep your existing payment

-• Be entitled to apply for both the maintenance and fee components of the student grant.
-(Note: applicants on social welfare payments do not automatically qualify for a grant)
+• Be entitled to apply for both the maintenance and fee components of the student grant and a postgraduate fee contribution (if relevant).
+(Note that applicants on social welfare payments do not automatically qualify for a grant)

-• In general, lose your Rent Supplement or Mortgage Interest Supplement, because you are in full-time education
+• In general, lose your Rent Supplement, because you are in full-time education

 If you have a medical card, you are entitled to retain it for a period of 3 years from the date of entry to full-time education, after which you will be re-assessed.

 If you are currently getting the One-Parent Family Payment, changes in your family circumstances while you are in full-time education might affect your eligibility for the payment (for example, if a child no longer lives with you or goes over the age limit).
-If you transfer to BTEA, your payment is guaranteed for the duration of your course.
 You should factor any such changes into your planning for income support during your course.

 People getting Jobseeker's Allowance or Jobseeker's Benefit